-Fripp Island in Prince of Tides
+Fripp Island Beaches Were the Backdrop in Prince of Tides

-Part of what would eventually become the Ocean Creek Course was the setting for the jungle scenes, and, of course, the area looked much different back then.
-In fact, William S. Murray III who worked on the film says, “they chose to shoot on Fripp Island because we had permission to burn and blow up just about anything as it was all scheduled to be bulldozed anyway to build the golf course.”
+Many residents from the early nineties remember the filming of The Jungle Book because of the abundance of exotic animals brought to the island during this time.
+From elephants to tigers, these fascinating creatures created the appearance of a deep Indian jungle.
+Part of what would eventually become the Ocean Creek Course was the setting for the jungle scenes.
+Of course, the area looked much different back then.
+In fact, William S. Murray III who worked on the film says, “they chose to shoot on Fripp Island because they had permission to burn and blow up just about anything since it was all scheduled to be bulldozed anyway to build the golf course.”

-Experience Fripp Island Just Like Your Favorite Characters!
+Experience Fripp Island Just Like Your Favorite Characters

 The lasting impacts these films had on the island remain, which means you can create your very own memories in the same locations you’ve seen on the big screen.
 While you take in all the island’s natural beauty, walk the same paths and enjoy the same views as your favorite actors and movie characters.
 To make your visit to the island extra special stay at Fripp Island Golf & Beach Resort.
 Our remarkable portfolio of island homes features a wide variety of vacation rentals that you’ll get to call home during your stay.
 Whether you choose to stay oceanside, on the marsh, or close to the golf course, we know you’ll find just the right space to enjoy your getaway.

 Browse all our Fripp Island vacation homes to find the perfect one for you.
 We look forward to hosting your getaway in the Lowcountry’s slice of Hollywood.